Jewelry Photography Tips: Capture Sparkle and Detail Like a Pro

 Aperture and Depth of Field

-Jewelry’s small size creates an unusual challenge: at macro distances, depth of field becomes razor-thin.
-Shooting a ring at f/2.8 might render only the front prong in focus while everything else blurs away.
-Most jewelry photographers shoot between f/11 and f/16 to gain enough depth of field to keep the entire piece sharp, accepting the tradeoff of needing more light or longer exposure times.
+At macro distances, depth of field becomes razor-thin—sometimes just a few millimeters.
+Shooting a ring at f/2.8 might leave only the front prongs in focus while the band falls into blur.
+Most jewelry photographers work between f/8 and f/16 to gain enough depth of field to keep the entire piece sharp, then compensate for the reduced light with longer shutter speeds or additional lighting power.

 Composition and Styling for Maximum Impact